CogentRoleplayCommunity/FogentRoleplay/README.md

 Desc:

 Quality karambit knife taken from the Despereaux armories by Luzca Despereaux.
 Made to emulate the Fang karambit knife, a Despereaux family heirloom.

+#### Sirius's Sword

+Fine arming sword of Sirius Roseblood, first of his name.
+A fine sword, marked with the emblem of the dwindling House Roseblood on the Crossguard.

+House Roseblood isn't as wealthy as it once was during the height of the witch queen's reign.
+As a result, they do not have the coin for the finest craftsmen for children’s swords, owing to the more modest nature of this sword.